reduxjs/redux/docs/introduction/GettingStarted.md

 ## Redux Toolkit

 Redux itself is small and unopinionated.
-We also have a separate package called **[Redux Toolkit](https://redux-toolkit.js.org/)**, which includes some opinionated defaults that help you use Redux more effectively.
+We also have a separate addon package called **[Redux Toolkit](https://redux-toolkit.js.org/)**, which includes some opinionated defaults that help you use Redux more effectively.
 It's our official recommended approach for writing Redux logic.

-RTK includes utilities that help simplify a lot of common use cases, including [store setup](https://redux-toolkit.js.org/api/configureStore), [creating reducers and writing immutable update logic](https://redux-toolkit.js.org/api/createreducer), and even [creating entire "slices" of state at once](https://redux-toolkit-kit.js.org/api/createslice).
+RTK includes utilities that help simplify many common use cases, including [store setup](https://redux-toolkit.js.org/api/configureStore), [creating reducers and writing immutable update logic](https://redux-toolkit.js.org/api/createreducer), and even [creating entire "slices" of state at once](https://redux-toolkit-kit.js.org/api/createslice).